 - Reckless Driving or Road Rage: Reckless driving, such as unsafe lane changes, failure to obey traffic signals, failure to signal, failure to yield right of way, or road rage, etc., can easily cause a preventable motorcycle accident.

-- Roadway Defects: Sometimes, motorcycle accidents aren’t caused by a negligent driver or rider but by roadway defects, such as potholes, blind curves, lack of lights, narrowed lanes from construction zones, or improper warning signage.
+- Roadway Defects: Motorcycle accidents can be caused by roadway defects, such as potholes, blind curves, lack of lights, narrowed lanes from construction zones, or improper warning signage.

 Most motorcycle accidents are preventable.
 They occur when one or more parties are negligent.
 In personal injury law, someone is negligent if they fail to take a reasonable amount of care, and this causes injury or harm to someone else.